deeneshchowdhary/Handsomely-Jekyll/README.md

 4) Lightweight and Clean Design

 ## Support
-Vist my personal website at http://deeneshchowdhary.com and feel free to send comment or feedback @deenesh.cdy@gmail.com, or open an issue here on GitHub for support.
+Vist my personal website at http://deeneshchowdhary.com and feel free to comment and send feedback.

+## License

+The theme is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

 Thank you for using Handsomely Theme!